pinobatch/hello-world/Xubuntu_setup.md

 is fine for applications that have only one window, not a tabbed MDI like that of most web browsers since NetCaptor.

-Some sites are deliberately incompatible with Disconnect because their administrators fail to figure out how to serve ads that don't track users across websites.
+Some sites are deliberately incompatible with Firefox tracking protection because their operators fail to figure out how to serve [ads that don't track] users across websites.
 So I just ignore articles on those sites and block them at the DNS level to keep from visiting them by mistake.
-Others are social networks that build a dossier about non-members' viewing habits, but which are left out of Disconnect's list for the benefit of members.
+Others are social networks that build a [shadow profile] (a dossier about non-members' viewing habits), but which are left out of Disconnect's list for the benefit of members.

     gksudo mousepad /etc/hosts